Gundestrup cauldron: Celtic mythology

 Both Olmsted and Taylor agree that the female of plate f might be Rhiannon of the Mabinogion.
 Rhiannon is famous for her birds, whose songs could "awaken the dead and lull the living to sleep".
 In this role, Rhiannon could be considered the Goddess of the Otherworld.

 Taylor presents a more pancultural view of the cauldron's images; he concludes that the deities and scenes portrayed on the cauldron are not specific to one culture, but many.
 He compares Rhiannon, whom he thinks is the figure of plate f, with Hariti, an ogress of Bactrian mythology.
 In addition, he points to the similarity between the female figure of plate B and the Hindu goddess Lakshmi, whose depictions are often accompanied by elephants.
-Wheel gods are also cross-cultural with deities like Taranis and Vishnu, a god from Hinduism.
+Wheel gods are also cross-cultural with deities like Gaulish Taranis and Hindu Vishnu.